SemWES/docs-and-training/code_examples/Python/async_waiter/README.md

 To compile service source code, pack it into a Docker container, and run the container, run
 ```
-./rebuildandrun.sh <port>
+./rebuildandrun.sh
 ```
-Choose a port number that is available on your machine.
+The container will listen on port 80 of your machine.

 On the first run, this might take a while since the base container images need to be downloaded and dependencies need to be installed.
 Subsequent builds will